Jaliborc/CustomTutorials-2.1/README.md

 # CustomTutorials-2.1 :exclamation:
-A framework that makes creating interactive tutorials.
+A framework that makes creating interactive tutorials extremely simple.
 It handles both displaying the tutorials and saving the user progress in them.

 ### API Overview
 |Name|Description|